canyon289/canyon289.github.io/dev/content/articles/Data Science/GettingADSJob.md

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">In my particular data science role, I don&#39;t currently use statistics.
 Or R. Or deep learning.
 But I also don&#39;t go around telling people those aren&#39;t useful in data science as though my job represents all data science work</p>&mdash; Ben Lindsay (@ben_j_lindsay) <a href="https://twitter.com/ben_j_lindsay/status/1508067296115191809?ref_src=twsrc%5Etfw">March 27, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-"But these are only individualsa and their" you may say, "Companies will clearly be more consistent".
+"But these are only individuals and their own views," you might say, "Companies will clearly be more consistent."
+Wrong again.
 Wrong again.
 Companies like Lyft write publicly about [relabeling all data analysts to scientists, and all data scientists to research scientists](https://medium.com/@chamandy/whats-in-a-name-ce42f419d16c) with no change in expected responsibilities.
 Doordash has various data scientist roles but when you dig deeper you learn those are not alike at all.